TanStack/router/docs/framework/react/quick-start.md

 ### `src/main.tsx`

-Regardless if you are using the `@tanstack/router-vite-plugin` or manually run `tsr watch`/`tsr generate` from your package scripts, the following file will be generated for you:
+Regardless if you are using the `@tanstack/router-plugin` package or manually running the `tsr watch`/`tsr generate` commands from your package scripts, the following file will be generated for you at `src/routeTree.gen.ts`.

-- `src/routeTree.gen.ts`

 Import the generated route tree and create a new router instance: